ryansbg/RyanM_BSE_Portfolio/index.md

 ![Headstone Image](logo.svg)

 # Final Milestone
-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+For my final milestone, my project ended successfully.
+Since my previous milestone, I added on a DHT11 Temperature and Humidity Module.
+I wrote code to display the values given back by the DHT11 on the OLED display, and in the product's loop, it now successfully displays Temperature in Celsius, Air Humidity, and Air Quality in PPM.
+Overall this was an amazing experience and has grown my passion for engineering immensely.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bJ6vqKTBas0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+For my second milestone, I learned about different commands in Arduino, and modified my product with an active buzzer and an LED, both of which activate when the if command comes back true.
+Since this was my first experience with if commands, the active buzzer and LED were somewhat simple to include because their code was at my disposal already.
+Going into my final milestone, I'll need to add a temperature and humidity module, and make sure all of my code is working correctly and there's no issues with the MQ135 library like previously.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QO_ijwA-JwU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 For my first milestone, I experimented with and learned about all the parts included in the Super Starter Kit.
 Since this was my first experience with coding and using a breadboard, I spent a significant amount of time learning about the code and how to use the breadboard.
 The goal of my first milestone was to complete the base product, and I did that.
 I completed my build of an MQ135 air quality monitor with an OLED display, and troubleshot coding issues regarding resistor variable values in the MQ135 to finalize the code.
 A challenge I'm sure I will face in future milestones is that I will have to be careful when combining the code for different parts like the LED and Active Buzzer with the code for the base AQ monitor.
 I'm sure this will pose a challenge for me.
 My plan for the second milestone is to have somewhat of a working prototype for my final product, with an LED and Active Buzzer connected to the base product and somewhat working.